Manage Backup and Restore

 To add a repository, left-click on the ADD REPOSITORY tab, at the upper right of the screen:

-This establishes the string + Create new plan within the interactive text field.
-To confirm, left-click on the Next, button, at the lower right of the dialog:
+This establishes the string + Create new plan within the interactive text field; and modifies the Select Plan dialog to appear as follows:

 Create a custom plan.
 In the Name field of the Create Plan dialog, enter a name for the plan that is to be created.
 The name must be unique across the cluster, can only use the characters